The Good Business Charter is a simple accreditation which organisations in the UK can sign up to in recognition of responsible business practices.

 Our organisation has a deep connection with the natural environment that is driven by our team.
 The mission statement “LIVE FOR TODAY – FARM FOR TOMORROW” is a commitment to sustainable farming by protecting the land and working in harmony with the farm animals, people, and the wildlife.

 The culture of organic food is based on principles that are not compromised from soil to plate.
 The product is as important as to how it got there.

 We are a member of The Prompt Payment Code.

 Recycling & Food Waste

-To reduce food waste, we have just joined the ‘Too Good to Go’ campaign, which aims to reduce food waste by selling surplus, unsold food as ‘magic bags’.
-Magic Bags are any food that we’ve got that is close to its Best Before.
+To reduce food waste we have joined the ‘Too Good to Go’ campaign, which aims to reduce food waste by selling surplus, unsold food as ‘magic bags’.
+Magic Bags are any food that is close to its Best Before date.

 The meat box packaging we use is either recyclable or reusable.
 Any of the cardboard is recyclable, the freezer packs are great to reuse again, and the wool wrap is compositable.
 We are always looking for ways to make our meat box packaging even more sustainable.

-Any food waste we’ve got, that is not going in magic bags, we will donate to FairShare.’
+Any food waste we’ve got that is not going in magic bags is donated to FairShare.